-If your child is going to miss a full or partial school day, please notify the homeroom teacher and fill out the attendance form.
+If your child is going to miss a full or partial school day, please notify the homeroom teacher and the school front office at school@icdurham.org and copy Kathy Badillo at badillok@icdurham.org.

-Please Note: All absences, dismissals, and tardy arrivals are considered "unexcused" unless an official note from a doctor or COVID test results is submitted.
+Please Note: All absences, dismissals, and tardy arrivals are considered "unexcused" unless an official note from a doctor or the like is submitted.